-The discount rate used to measure the total pension liability was 7.50 percent at September 30, 2016 and 8.00 percent at September 30, 2015.
-The discount rate used to measure the total OPEB liability was 7.50 percent at September 30, 2016.
+The discount rate used to measure the total pension liability was 7.05 percent at September 30, 2018 and 7.50 percent at September 30, 2017.
+The discount rate used to measure the total OPEB liability was 7.15 percent at September 30, 2018 and 7.50 percent at September 30, 2017.
 The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that employer contributions will be made at contractually required rates.
 Based on those assumptions, the pension plan's fiduciary net position and the OPEB plan's net position was projected to be available to make all projected future benefit payments for current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan and OPEB plan investments was applied to all periods of projected benefit payments to determine the total pension and total OPEB liability.